Neil Collings: Freemasonry

 Collings was one of the most prominent clerical Freemasons of his era.
 Initiated in the Earl of Mornington Lodge (London) in 1978, he went on to belong to more than a dozen lodges.
 He served as a Lodge Chaplain, and later as Provincial Grand Chaplain in both the Provinces of Hertfordshire and Devonshire, subsequently becoming Assistant Provincial Grand Master of Hertfordshire.
 In the United Grand Lodge of England he was appointed Assistant Grand Chaplain in 1988, Deputy Grand Chaplain in 1996, and Grand Chaplain in 1999.
-In 2003 he was given the very senior honorary appointment of Past Junior Grand Warden.
+In 2003 he was given the honorary appointment of Past Junior Grand Warden.

 In Holy Royal Arch Freemasonry he was appointed Third Grand Principal, one of the three rulers of Royal Arch Masonry, in 2002, serving in that office until his death in 2010.

 Less than a year before his death Collings urged his fellow Freemasons to be bold in proclaiming their membership of the fraternity, stating "I believe that it is time that we, as English Freemasons, re-examined our roots and the things we do.
 In our dealings with individuals and organisations we need confidence in explaining and commending ourselves."